 Our Advanced IDAR (Inverse Displacement Asymmetrical Rotational) Engine

 IDAR’s strategically patented architecture utilizes unique-to-IDAR interaction of convex and concave shapes.
-Neither piston nor rotary based, Lumenium’s advanced technology IDAR Engine is simple, durable and cost-effective to manufacture, and signals a transformation in engine technology that is ripe for accelerated implementation in a climate-challenged world.
+Neither piston nor rotary based, Lumenium’s advanced technology IDAR engine is simple, durable and cost-effective to manufacture, and signals a transformation in engine technology that is ripe for accelerated implementation.

 IDAR’s concentrated power density will allow a 20 kilowatt generator to be sized more like a small residential HVAC unit than a large storage locker…

-…and a large 125 KW generator to be sized more like a kitchen cabinet.
+…and a larger conventional 125 KW generator to be sized more like a kitchen cabinet.

 IDAR fully burns all injected fuel by low temperature combustion, reducing harmful emissions – especially NOx – and minimizing complex and costly after-treatment systems.

-Lumenium’s state-of-the-art computational fluid dynamics (CFD) modeling shows the IDAR Engine to be highly adaptable to clean and carbon-neutral fuels, including emissions-free hydrogen.
+Lumenium’s state-of-the-art computational fluid dynamics (CFD) modeling shows the IDAR engine to be highly adaptable to clean and carbon-neutral fuels, including potentially emissions-free hydrogen.

 IDAR is ideally suited – by size, shape, power density and cost – to hybrid electric platforms and planned multi-source power generation systems, including advanced microgrids.

 Or by stacking power module “slices” to create an engine family of varying displacements, simplifying maintenance, spare parts provisioning and repairs.
-Power module slices may be combined to achieve engine displacements from 250cc to 11 liters, and from 5 horsepower to 750 horsepower.
+Power module slices may be combined to achieve engine displacements from five to 60 liters or more, and powering generators producing as much as two to five megawatts of electricity, with potentially even up to 25 megawatts in mega-sized configurations for data centers.

-IDAR has less than half the parts count, and can be manufactured at less than half the cost, of a piston engine of comparable power output, fostering a quicker transition to cleaner power through accelerated retirement of current engine technology.
+IDAR has 70% fewer parts compared to a piston engine, and can be manufactured for at least 35% less cost, fostering a quicker transition to desperately needed power solutions through accelerated implementation and retirement of current engine technology.

-The IDAR M21 diesel combustion research engine, running without a muffler and with no other sound attenuation, has shown itself to be quieter than existing technology engines and significantly lower in vibration.
+The IDAR M21 diesel combustion research engine, utilizing true no-spark compression ignition and running without a muffler or other sound attenuation, has shown itself to be quieter than existing technology engines and significantly lower in vibration.

-IDAR is in accelerated pre-production development today, working with various Original Equipment Manufacturers toward initial licensing by next year.
-Lumenium offers integrated design and development by fabricating its own parts, and assembles and tests IDAR Engines in its Fredericksburg, Virginia engine lab facility.
+IDAR is now on the pathway to commercialization, working with various Original Equipment Manufacturers toward initial licensing this year and manufacturing by late next year.
+Lumenium designs and fabricates its own parts for all prototypes, and is able to assemble and test IDAR engines in its Fredericksburg, Virginia engine lab facility.

-Lumenium is working with leaders in the field of 3D metal printing, taking advantage of the latest advances in additive printing technology to ensure that the IDAR Engine will be largely printable by the time of commercial production.
+Lumenium is working with leaders in the field of 3D metal printing, taking advantage of the latest advances in additive printing technology to ensure that key IDAR engine components will be printable within the next few years.

 The IDAR engine adapts to a wide range of applications, including generators, automobiles, trucks, off-road construction, forestry and agricultural equipment, as well as watercraft, aircraft and drones.